-The price/earnings to growth ratio (PEG ratio) is a stock's price-to-earnings (P/E) ratio ratio in isolation.
+ratio in isolation.
 (For related reading, see Move Over P/E, Make Way For The PEG.)

-A stock's price/earnings to growth (PEG) ratio may not be the first metrics that jump to future earnings growth rate of the company.
+The PEG ratio is calculated easily and represents the ratio of the P/E to the expected future earnings growth rate of the company.
 This article will discuss the positive attributes of the metric, how to best use it in your research and what to watch out for when using it.